-Queens may emerge as early as February, and once they have replenished their reserves by foraging on fflowers such as crocus, Erica, Mahonia, white and red deadnettles, Prunus, flowering currant and bluebells, you may see them flying close to the ground, investigating holes, crevices, dips and tussocks, as they seek a suitable place to nest.
+Queens may emerge as early as February, and once they have replenished their food reserves by foraging on flowers such as crocus, winter heathers, mahonia, white and red dead nettles, prunus, flowering currant and bluebells, you may see them flying close to the ground, investigating holes, crevices, dips and grassy tussocks, as they seek a suitable place to nest.

 Once queens are seen with pollen loads on their hindlegs (in the corbicula) then this can be taken as a signal that the queen has already established a nest.
 Mouseholes and other abandoned underground nests of small mammals, are favoured.

-They have short tongues, and can sometimes be caught nectar robbing, as shown in this (not too brilliant!) picture below:
+They have short tongues, and can sometimes be caught nectar robbing.